rachitnigam/rachitnigam.com/content/post/racket-advance-features.md

 ### Where to go next?

 Racket has a rich set of programming language features to play around with and an enthusiastic community focused on building interesting tools.
-Some of my personal favorites resources/libraries/languages in Racket are:'
+Some of my personal favorites resources/libraries/languages in Racket are:

+1. Rosette: A programming language embedded in Racket for building program synthesis and verification tools.

+2.

 _Have comments?
 [Email](mailto:rachit.nigam12@gmail.com) or [tweet](https://twitter.com/notypes) at me._